Related articles in the Compliance for DevOps Teams series:

-Everyone in the organization plays a part in maintaining compliance.
+Everyone in the organisation plays a part in maintaining compliance.
 It starts at the top with the CISOs and then trickles down to SecOps and DevOps teams.
 In an ideal DevSecOps world, there is no hierarchy in security responsibility between both teams—they work in concert with each other.
 SecOps must help DevOps teams understand what they need to do to, and developers must execute this at the application level.

 Following the 12 PCI DSS requirements, here’s a few examples of how continuous compliance is a team effort:

 - Rule #6: Developers must build systems with security in mind

 - Rule #8: Identity and access management must assign every user a unique user id-requirement eight